liu-congcong/MetaCAT/Documentation/README.md

 MetaCAT checkm2 --fasta dataset.metacat.*.fasta --output dataset.metacat.checkm2
 ```

-The output file is identical to the concatenated files produced by `checkm2 predict`.
+The output file is identical to the `quality_report.tsv` file produced by `checkm2 predict`.

-If the file is generated manually, ensure that it includes only one header line.

 #### Benchmark for real-world datasets